rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

-Therefore, rather than provide just a single lint for warning about all occurrences of injected early drops, this proposal suggests a simple two-tier structure: by default, `Drop` implementations are assumed to have significant side-effects, and thus qualify for warning via the aforementioned `unmarked_early_drop` trait.
-However, when defining a type, one can implement the `QuietEarlyDrop` trait, which re-categorizes the type as having a `Drop` implementation that "pure" (i.e. does not exhibit side-effects that the client of the crate is likely to care about).
+Therefore, rather than provide just a single lint for warning about all occurrences of injected early drops, this proposal suggests a simple two-tier structure.
+Droppable types are categorized as either "quiet" or "loud."
+A loud drop has significant side-effects where the programmer is likely to care about ordering.
+A quiet drop has no significant side-effects.

+There are two marker traits, `LoudDrop` and `QuietDrop`, that the programmer can use to mark their types, in much the same manner as described on RFC PR #127, "Opt-in builtin traits, take 2: default and negative impls".
+By default, `Drop` implementations are assumed to be quiet.
+(This is a semi-arbitrary choice.)

 An easy example of such a type whose `drop` method is likely to be considered pure is `Vec<u8>`, since the only side-effect of dropping a `Vec<u8>` is deallocation of its backing buffer.
-More generally, `Vec<T>` should be `QuietEarlyDrop` for any `T` that is also `QuietEarlyDrop`.
+(More generally, `Vec<T>` should be `QuietDrop` for any `T` that is also `QuietDrop`, and `LoudDrop` for any `T` that is `LoudDrop`.)

+Then programmers can implement `LoudDrop` on a type like `LockGuard` to declare that it has sie-effects when dropped, and can use `QuietDrop` to make a type with a loud subcomponent quiet again, e.g. if the containing type forms an abstraction that makes the side-effect insignificant again.
+An example of the latter occurs in `std::sync::Mutex<T>`, where the lock is meant only to guard an instance of the wrapped type `T`, and therefore it does no harm to drop of the `Mutex` early.

-If a type implements `QuietEarlyDrop`, then early implicit drops of that type will no longer be reported by `#[warn(unmarked_early_drop)]` (instead, such a type becomes the responsibility of the `#[allow(quiet_early_drop)]` lint).
-Thus, the former lint will hopefully provide well-focused warnings with a low false-positive rate, while the latter, being set to `allow` by default, will not generate much noise.
+If a type implements `QuietDrop`, then early implicit drops of that type will no longer be reported by `#[warn(early_loud_drop)]` (instead, such a type becomes the responsibility of the `#[allow(early_quiet_drop)]` lint).
+Thus, the first lint will hopefully provide well-focused warnings with a low false-positive rate, while the second, being set to `allow` by default, will not generate much noise.

-Meanwhile, to ensure that a particular fn item has no hidden early drops, one can turn on `#[deny(quiet_early_drop)]` and `#[deny(unmarked_early_drop)]`, and then all statically injected drops are reported (and the code rejected if any are present), regardless of whether the types involved implement `QuietEarlyDrop` or not.
+Meanwhile, to ensure that a particular fn item has no hidden early drops at all, one can turn on `#[deny(early_quiet_drop)]` and `#[deny(early_loud_drop)]`, and then all statically injected drops are reported (and the code rejected if any are present), regardless of whether the types involved implement `QuietDrop` or not.

-### Scope end for owner can handle mismatched drop obligations

-Consider again the long examples from the "How static drop semantics works" section above.
-Both examples took care to explicitly include a bit at the end marked with the comment "(... some code that does not change drop obligations ...)".
-This represents some potentially side-effectful code that comes between a merge-point and the end of the procedure (or more generally, the end of the lexical scope for some local variables that own paths in the set of drop obligations).

-If you hit a merge-point with two sets of drop obligations like `{
-pDD.x, pDD.y }` and `{ pDD.x, z }`, and there is no side-effectful
-computation between that merge-point and the end of the scope for `pDD` and `z`, then there is no problem with the mismatches between the set of drop obligations, and neither lint should report anything.

-The reasoning is as follows: under dynamic drop semantics, the drop would have run at the end of the scope.
-But there are no side-effects between the merge-point being analyzed and the end of the scope;
-therefore there is no harm in running the `drop` method, no matter what the side-effects of the `drop` are, instead at the end of the incoming branch to that merge point.

-### match expressions and enum variants that copy (or do-not-bind)

-TODO: There is some special handling of these in the current prototype implementation (mostly to avoid getting spurious lint warnings about data that obviously cannot have an effectful drop).
-I need to document what the motivation is for having special handling here and describe what that special handling is.

 ### Type parameters, revisited

-We noted in the "How static drop semantics works" section that type parameters are not particularly special with respect t static drop semantics.
+We noted in the "How static drop semantics works" section that type parameters are not particularly special with respect to static drop semantics.

 However, with the lints there is potential for type parameters to be